 3.5.
-Territorial RRI The CHERRIES Project focused on the application of RRI principles at a territorial level (Territorial RRI)10.
-EU Regions are starting recently to address RRI and they are facing common challenges in the understanding and implementation of this approach at territorial level11.
+Territorial RRI The CHERRIES Project focused on the application of RRI principles at a territorial level (Territorial RRI)15.
+EU Regions are starting recently to address RRI and they are facing common challenges in the understanding and implementation of this approach at territorial level16.
 The concept of Territorial RRI is partially overlapped with other approaches such as open innovation, territorial innovation, or innovation milieu.
 However, in the Territorial RRI, the focus is on fostering more open, inclusive, reflexive, and responsive governance of the R&I regional policies and strategies.
 This could allow overcoming the usual criticisms toward regional R&D planning and the RIS3 process (the approach to innovation focusing on the development of national and regional research and innovation strategies for smart specialisation).
 These criticisms mainly concern the tendency to involve only experts in territorial dialogue initiatives, the tendency to ignore future challenges, opportunities, and even positive externalities of the innovation processes and the tendency of the stronger stakeholders (corporations, universities, etc.) to "hijack" the policy agenda and the policy process.
 Similarities and differences between Territorial RRI and other approaches can be also found.
-Fitjar12, for example, compare RRI with RIS3, identifying the following similarities: - Both look for broad stakeholder involvement in the development of research and innovation policies - Both orient research and innovation towards the solution of the grand societal challenges - Both have been defined as a policy concept rather than as a theoretically motivated framework.
+Fitjar et al.17, for example, compare RRI with RIS3, identifying the following similarities: - Both look for broad stakeholder involvement in the development of research and innovation policies - Both orient research and innovation towards the solution of the grand societal challenges - Both have been defined as a policy concept rather than as a theoretically motivated framework.
 As for the main differences:

 - RIS3 is primarily oriented towards regional competitiveness and therefore does not fully incorporate local institutions and lacks reflexivity on public and social values - RRI is mainly aimed at reconciling scientific progress with societal interest to avoid loss of legitimacy but lacks spatial and geographical dimensions (innovation processes are socially and spatially embedded) and is not explicit about the local perception of what is "responsible" or socially desirable.
 A virtuous integration between RRI and RIS3 might be therefore useful for more open, reflexive and responsive innovation policies for local growth and social cohesion and for tackling European innovation challenges at territorial level.
-Another view on Territorial RRI interprets it in terms of sustaining local actors in taking care of and becoming responsible for their territory, thus facing the factors leading to de-territorialisation (i.e., a 10 "Territorial RRI" is the aim of the program SwafS-14-2018-2019-2020: Supporting the development of territorial Responsible Research and Innovation: $https://ec.europa.eu/research/participants/data/ref/h2020/other/guides_for_applicants/h2020-swafs-14-18-19-20-policy-briefing_en.pdf$ 11 Raj Kumar Thapa, Tatiana lakovleva & Lene Foss (2019), "Responsible Research and Innovation: a systematic review of the literature and its applications to regional studies, European Planning Studies: https://www.tandfonline.com/doi/full/10.1080/09654313.2019.1625871 https://www.tandfonline.com/doi/full/10.1080/09654313.2019.1625871 12 Fitjar, R.D., Benneworth, P., & Asheim, B.T.
+Another view on Territorial RRI interprets it in terms of sustaining local actors in taking care of and becoming responsible for their territory, thus facing the factors leading to de-territorialisation (i.e., a social and economic impoverishment of the territory) and promoting re-territorialisation.
+This means making local actors as part of the "territory-making process" meant as an ongoing and open-ended 15 "Territorial RRI" is the aim of the program SwafS-14-2018-2019-2020: Supporting the development of territorial Responsible Research and Innovation.
+16 See: Thapa, R. K., lakovleva, T., & Foss, L. (2019).
+Responsible research and innovation: a systematic review of the literature and its applications to regional studies.
+European Planning Studies, 27(12), 2470-2490.
+17 See: Fitjar, R.D., Benneworth, P., & Asheim, B.T.
 (2019).
 Towards regional responsible research and innovation?
 Integrating RRI and RIS3 in European innovation policy.
 Science and Public Policy, 46(5), 772-783.